1924 Brownlow Medal

 The 1924 Brownlow Medal was the inaugural year the award was presented to the player adjudged the fairest and best player during the Victorian Football League (VFL) home and away season.
 Edward 'Carji' Greeves of the Geelong Football Club won the medal by polling seven votes during the 1924 VFL season.

+Creation

+Charles Brownlow, a long-serving secretary and former captain of the Geelong Football Club, died on 23 January 1924.
+When the VFL committee met on 29 February 1924, the below motion moved by Collingwood Football Club secretary Ern Copeland was passed unanimously:

+To perpetuate the memory of the late Charles Brownlow [for] his many years of most valuable service to the Australian game both as a player, Club Secretary, Delegate and Vice President of the League, and President of the Australasian Football Council, a gold and enamel medal of the value of £10 shall be presented annually by the League to the best and fairest player in premiership matches each season, the medal to be called the Brownlow Medal.

 Voting system

 The voting system used in the 1924 Brownlow Medal was as follows: